 Attorneys, after receiving their degree in law from a reputable institution receive their licenses from the state bar.
 This empowers them to render a wide range of legal services, including tax planning and preparation.
 However, it is important you work with those with expertise in Medical Tax Service.

 CPAs receive their licenses from the State boards of accountancy of their respective state.
 Their license empowers them to function as a tax preparer, provided they have passed the CPA examination.
 They must have also gained a degree from a reputable institution to qualify as a CPA.
 Before being awarded their licenses, they meet all ethical requirements, which they will have to maintain to keep their licenses.
 However, not all CPAs have expertise in preparing tax returns for medical professionals.
 Ensure you work with those with a proven track record.

 The internet has made so many things possible now, with tax preparation being one of them.
 While some online preparation services are expensive, others are quite cheap.
 But ensure you ask the right set of questions to avoid undue headaches.
 You can email us or fax us from anywhere, and we can professionally prepare your tax returns.
 Call us today at 877-788-2937.

 Through an Enrolled Agent

-Enrolled agents receive their licenses directly from IRS.
-This license empowers them to act as a tax preparer.
-They will first have to pass all designated examination before being awarded their license.
+Enrolled agents receive their licenses directly from the IRS.
+This is the highest grade license issued by the IRS, it empowers them with unlimited representation rights, not just tax preparation, but tax planning, tax representation and appeal representation.
+They will first have to pass all designated examinations before being awarded their license.
 Aside meeting all ethical requirements, enrolled agents are mandated to complete 72 hours of training within every 3 years interval.
-EAs enjoy unlimited rights to represent taxpayers in all 50 states and are labeled as America’s tax experts.
+EAs enjoy unlimited rights to represent taxpayers in all 50 states and are labeled as America's tax experts.

 Of course, there are several other ways to go about your tax planning and preparation.
 What really matters is that whoever prepares your tax is well-experienced in the medical field.